Splines/homepage/_posts/2025-09-27-jacobi-total-time-derivative.md

 One way to remember the formula is to form the total derivative with respect to all variables $x_1(t), x_2(t), x_3(t)$ and with respect to the independent variable $t$ itself.
 With $\dvv{f}{x_1} = \pdvv{f}{x_1} \cdot \dvv{x_1}{t}$ and likewise for $x_2$ and $x_3$, we then obtain the above formula.

 However, where does this equation really come from?
-In Calculus II, the multivariable chain rule
+In Calculus II, the multivariable chain rule is introduced

 $$
 \begin{align*}